mariosgit/VFD/PCB-KiCad/README.md

 ### Todo

-* Teensy3 ? cheeper / better ?
+* Connect ATtiny I2C which pins ?
+Test !
 * Test VFD
 * Test Serial Buttons 74165
-  * Breadboard not working !
+  * Breadboard not working, Q outputs sometimes have 3V ???
+LS chip strange ??? !
 Me too doof.
 Measure on Shruthi !
 * Test audio connection to/from teensy I2S slave !
 Can it do USB playback ?
 T3.2 or T4.0 ?
 * Generate DSP C interface files.
 Test !
 (It worked with the FreeDSP controller project)
 * FreeDSP-AIO flaws ✅